‘I’m A Dermatologist With Eczema, Here’s My Skin Care Routine to Keep My Skin Clear’

 People with extremely eczema-prone skin may need to use skin cleansing products that are even more gentle such as VaniCream Bar Soap for face and body cleansing.
 It is a very safe alternative but not nearly as lovely as my personal cleansing skin care routine in my opinion.
 I'm grateful my skin cuts me a little slack here.

 I swear by green tea antioxidants to control redness and facial eczema from seborrhea.

 Green Tea Antioxidant Skin Therapy tipped the balance for my rosacea and seborrhea (yes, I have rosacea too) – taking my skin from a struggle to Zen.
 I never let myself run out.
 It also allows me to use retinoids and glycolic acid – the best age fighting ingredients we have in skin care.
 I apply green tea antioxidants to my face twice a day.

 Lipid rich moisturizers help heal and support the skin barrier in eczema.

 I know that applying a really good moisturizer to eczema-prone skin is critically important to hydrate skin and help hold water throughout the skin layers.
 Lipids in a moisturizer also replenish lost lipids in the skin barrier.
 Both elements are important to help weakened eczema-prone skin resist transepidermal water loss (a problem for eczema-prone skin).
 I use moisturizers with ceramides and skin-friendly botanical oils.

 During the day I wear a light-weight ceramide rich moisturizer under sunscreen.

 Ceramides are important skin lipids and ideal to support skin barrier.
-My Daily Moisturizing Face Cream for Dry to Normal Skin is rich in the right ceramides plus squalane to help maintain healthy facial skin.
+My Daily Moisturizing Face Cream is rich in the right ceramides plus squalane to help maintain healthy facial skin.
 I wear it every day under my sunscreen.

 I use a botanical face oil at night.